inet-framework/inet/showcases/emulation/basic/doc/index.rst

 .. literalinclude:: ../omnetpp.ini
    :language: ini
-   :start-after: description = "simulated ping application in host1 sends ping requests to host2 using ExtLowerEthernetInterface in host1"
+   :start-after: description = "simulated ping application in sender sends ping requests to receiver using ExtLowerEthernetInterface in sender"
-   :end-at: *.host1.eth[0].device = "veth0
+   :end-at: *.sender.eth[0].device = "veth0

 The veth devices are created with the help of the script file.
 The destination address for the ping application in the sender host needs to be the same as the IP address of ``veth1``.